Primary Transition (Enrolling a Student into Year 7)

 - Have a sibling currently enrolled at Coodanup College.

 Enrolment Process – Parents/Carers of students that meet the enrolment criteria must submit the completed enrolment paperwork (blue forms) to the college.
 The enrolment forms can be collected from Coodanup College Administration Office.
 If you cannot come to the college to collect the forms, please call the college on 9581 0900 and a copy can be sent out via post.
 Once enrolment paperwork is submitted, you will be contacted to book an enrolment interview (compulsory).
 The interview may take place face to face (ideally) or via phone, Facetime (due to COVID restrictions) etc. The enrolling student must be present for the interview.
 The purpose of the interview is to get to know the incoming student and answer any questions you may have.
-Please complete the Pre-Enrolment Interview Questions (insert link) with your enrolment paperwork and prior to your enrolment interview.

 If your child does not meet the enrolment criteria, you may complete an Application for Enrolment (attach link).
 Your application will then be waitlisted, to be reviewed after incoming cohort numbers are known and at the principal’s discretion.
 It is recommended that any waitlisted students apply at their local intake school to secure a place.